 Laser welding is a versatile fusion welding process, which has found a number of applications in industry; from welding of car bodies and aircraft fuselage panels to the welding of shipbuilding structures.

 The process can be used to weld a variety of materials including, carbon steels, stainless steels, titanium, aluminium and nickel alloys.
-The industrial uptake of laser welding is driven by requirements such as high volume production, high weld quality and/or low weld distortion.
+The industrial uptake of laser welding is driven by requirements such as high volume production, high quality welds and/or low weld distortion.

 TWI has considerable experience in the successful development and qualification of laser welding procedures for a variety of different applications, across numerous industry sectors.